MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M07-Unit 5 Restrict network access to PaaS resources with virtual network service endpoints.md

 3. Select **+ File share**.
 4. Enter marketing under **Name**, and then select **Create**.

-## Restrict network access to a subnet
+## Task 8: Restrict network access to a subnet

 By default, storage accounts accept network connections from clients in any network, including the internet.
 Deny network access from the internet, and all other subnets in all virtual networks, except for the Private subnet in the CoreServicesVNet virtual network.